MEET THE FOUNDER - INGRID FRANCISQUE

 “But for years, I made one critical mistake — I didn't apply this knowledge to my personal life.”

-My financial
+My Financial

+At one point, I couldn't afford a flight home after losing my grandmother.
+That moment changed everything.
 Despite a strong career and high income, I experienced financial hardship.
 Not because I didn't earn enough.
 But because I wasn't prepared for real-life risks.
 I went through:

 • Failed succession planning

-• Multiple fraud cases
+• Multiple fraud case

 • Health-related financial impact

-What freedom
+What Freedom

 Today, I have property across 3 continents, emergency savings, structured financial planning for myself and my children, and a pension strategy in place.